Skip to content

 ## Autoscaling

-Autoscaling refers to the ability of a Data Warehouse for ClickHouse® to automatically adjust the number of instances without manual intervention.
+Autoscaling refers to the ability of a Data Warehouse for ClickHouse® deployment to automatically adjust the number of instances without manual intervention.

 Scaling mechanisms ensure that resources are provisioned dynamically to handle incoming requests efficiently while minimizing idle capacity and cost.